64kramsystem/personal_notes/linux_system.md

 # check the limit for a user
 sudo -u mysql bash -c "ulimit -n"

-# extend the limit at global level; add to /etc/sysctl.conf
+# extend the limit at global level; may still be overridden by /etc/sysctl.conf
-echo fs.file-max = 65536 >> /etc/sysctl.conf
+echo fs.file-max = 65536 >> /etc/sysctl.d/99-file-max.conf

 # check the result
 sysctl -p